Alumsr/ChatGPT-Desktop/readme.md

 This application:

-- is a (quite) simple project for personal practise.
+- is a (quite) simple project for personal practice.
 - is built with PySide6.
 - uses OpenAI ChatGPT API.
 - install: install `requirement.txt`, then run `python main.pyw`